At about 1:30 p.m. on April 26, 1983, Chicago police detectives Raymond Madigan and Daniel McWeeny brought 21-year-old James Andrews

 Fauntleroy filed a similar post-conviction petition in May 2008.
 On January 8, 2009, the petition was granted and his conviction was vacated.
 The following day, the judge entered an order dismissing the case and Fauntleroy was released.

 Both men filed federal wrongful conviction lawsuits against the City of Chicago, the officers and Cook County.
 Fauntleroy settled his lawsuit for $1.8 million.
-Andrews’ case was still pending in 2012.
+Andrews settled his case for $1.8 million as well.

 – Maurice Possley